Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 From September 11, 2026 onward: Vietnam's Hague Apostille Convention membership enters into force.
 Vietnamese nationals will be able to have documents apostilled through Vietnam's Ministry of Foreign Affairs and accepted directly by Korean district offices without the Seoul embassy's consular stamp.
 Before using the apostille route, verify the September 11, 2026 date is still current at the HCCH status table, as treaty dates can shift.

 If your wedding and registration are scheduled for after September 11, 2026, confirm with the Vietnamese Embassy and your district office which route they are accepting at that point, since transition periods sometimes involve a mix of accepted formats.
+Note that any Vietnamese document issued before September 11, 2026 must still go through consular legalization, even if you present it after that date, because the cutoff is the issuance date, not the presentation date.

 Translation requirements